Davako94/Racoonmendations-Stremio-addon/README.md

 ## ✨ Features

 - 🎬 **Personalized Recommendations** - Get "Similar to [Movie/Series]" catalogs based on your favorite content
-- 🔄 **Hourly Rotation** - Catalogs automatically refresh every hour with new content from your selected titles
+- 🔄 **Random selection** - Random content from your selected titles, it change with every manifest.json you install
 - 🌍 **Multi-Platform Support** - Install on Stremio, AIOMetadata, or any Stremio-compatible platform
 - 🎯 **Smart Aggregation** - Combines TMDB recommendations with similarity scores for better results
 - ⚡ **Fast & Cacheable** - Optimized HTTP caching for instant catalog loading